 Afraid I’ll recommend something unhealthy, loaded with fat and high in cholesterol or unfit for vegetarians or vegans?
 Fear not: All you need is a bell pepper, a gas stove/cooker (anything with a flame, really), a small clean plastic bag, salt, garlic and olive oil.

 Roasted bell peppers make a great side dish, which can then be mixed with lettuce/tomato/onion for a fresh salad or eaten on their own.
 This way of preparing bell peppers brings out their natural sweetness while giving them a nice smoky flavour.
-Traditionally, this is eaten in the Summer months as a side to grilled fish and boiled potatoes.
+Traditionally, this is the kind of food that is eaten in the Summer months as a side to grilled fish and boiled potatoes.

 So here’s how you do it: